heinzwittenbrink/slides-intro2dita/intro2dita.md

 > In object-oriented programming, inheritance is a way to form new classes using classes that have already been defined. ...

-In DITA, child topics or elements inherit attributes from their parents.
+> In DITA, child topics or elements inherit attributes from their parents.
 For example, metadata applied to a section of a DITA file will automatically be applied to topics contained in the section.

 [Inheritance](http://dita-ot.sourceforge.net/doc/ot-userguide/xhtml/core_vocabulary/inheritance.html "Inheritance")

-## Vererbung und Spezialisierung
+---

 > Inheritance also plays an important role in DITA specialization, which allows you to extend a base topic to match your specific requirements by defining only the differences between it and its base topic; the bulk of the specialized definition is inherited.